 Although Stanford asserts that universities have used "agree to assign" language in their form agreements for 30 years (Pet.
 18), it cites nothing to support that claim.
-Not one of Stanford's many amici states that it has used such language.
-On the contrary, publicly-available form agreements of at least one of the amici reveal that they require employees to enter into immediate assignments, not mere agreements to assign.
-See, e.g., Massachusetts Institute of Technology, Inventions and Proprietary Agreement.
-Information available at http:// web.mit.edu/tlo/www/misc/forms.html#TECHNOLOGY (requiring all M.I.T. employees to agree that "I will disclose promptly to and assign to, and I hereby assign to, M.I.T., all rights to all inventions") Notably, Stanford previously (emphasis added). boasted that its policies differed from those of "industry and many other universities" in that Stanford "allows all rights to remain with the inventor if possible."
+Not one of Stanford's many amici states that it has used such language. contrary, publicly-available form agreements of at least one of the amici reveal that they require employees to enter into immediate assignments, not mere agreements to assign.
+See, e.g., Massachusetts Institute of Technology, Inventions and Proprietary Information Agreement, availableathttp:// web.mit.edu/tlo/www/misc/forms.html#TECHNOLOGY (requiring all M.I.T. employees to agree that "I will disclose promptly to and assign to, and I hereby assign to, M.I.T., all rights to all inventions") (emphasis added).
+Notably, Stanford previously boasted that its policies differed from those of "industry and many other universities" in that Stanford "allows all rights to remain with the inventor if possible."
 Pet.
 App.
 13a (quoting Stanford's Administrative Guide to "Inventions, Patents, and Licensing"); see also Pet.
 App.
 19a.